Miky8745/MC-Script-Examples/README.md

 }
 ```

-This simple method will print 'Hello world!' to the chat every second.
+This simple program will print 'Hello world!' to the chat every second.

 #### Uploading the Code